Cokodeal

 Cokodeal is a marketplace e-commerce service that connects traders in Africa to the world.
 It is headquartered in Nigeria with reg no: 1165256.
 The service helps connect African traders and customers.
 With Cokodeal, individual users, organizations and businesses can create online stores to market African manufactured goods and services.
 Its founders partnered with Neoteric, a UK enterprise, to handle its development and support.
 Presently, its major trading is in Ghana, Nigeria, Tanzania, South Africa, and Kenya.
 Cokodeal is an avenue for African traders to meet global customers and make deals.

 History

 Cokodeal was founded in 2012 by Mike Dola and launched in 2014.
 It used Nigeria as an entry point to Africa, then expanded to other African countries.

-cokodeal.com took part in the US$1 million SpeedUPAfrica bootcamp held in Accra, hosted by DraperDarkFlow, 500startups, Singularity University.
+cokodeal.com took part in the US$1 million SpeedUPAfrica bootcamp held at Ashesi University, near Accra, in Ghana, sponsored by Tim Draper, 500 Startups, Singularity University, and others.

 Invention

 Cokodeal created a pan-Africa commodity bank, as a platform that alleviates the challenges faced by people in Europe and other parts of the world in finding African traders and African produced goods and services.
 It aims to find businesses, products, goods and location.